Tramscan/ubuntu-nix-config/README.md

 ```

 3. Install graphics drivers/dependencies
-Listed below are the reccomended drivers for Nvidia GPUs as this is what I've gotten working most recently.
-In the future I will update this to either autodetect the nvidia driver version for the nixGL portion of 'home.nix' and the 'hyprland.desktop' wrapping, but that is a future nick task.
+Listed below are the reccomended drivers for Nvidia GPUs as this is what I`ve gotten working most recently.
+In the future I will update this to either autodetect the nvidia driver version for the nixGL portion of `home.nix` and the `hyprland.desktop` wrapping, but that is a future nick task.

 ```